shigeyukey/shige-addons-wiki/src/break-timer.md

-# Timer
+# Break Timer

 ![alt text](https://shigeyukey.github.io/shige-addons-wiki/images/break-timer/05.png)

+* The timer will appear during the break.
+* The timer is always displayed on top and can be freely moved by drag and drop.
-A timer will appear during the break, you can stop the timer by right-clicking on it.
-This timer turns red when there is one minute remaining.
+* Stop the timer by right-clicking (Anki redisplay)
+* This timer turns red when there is 1 minute remaining.

 # Option